denten-books/plain-text/0-introduction.md

 ## Motivation

-This book is a response to a particular situtation of a software engineer encountering a literary scholar.
+This book is a response to a particular situation of a software engineer encountering a literary scholar.
 For a long stretch of my professional life, these two roles remained separate from each other.
 I worked at one thing and I studied another.
 At the time, I simply did not think that code has anything to